 5. Be Willing to Suffer

-Goggins sees suffering as the actual test of life and believes in taking the path of most resistance to push himself further.
+Goggins sees suffering as the actual test of life.
+He believes in taking the path of most resistance in order to find his personal limit.
 It’s how he became the toughest man alive.

 6. Use the Setbacks You Overcame for That Extra Push

 Goggins reaches into his “cookie jar” containing every setback he overcame to get that extra push whenever he is about to break.
-The idea is not to dwell on your accomplishments, which can be a distraction but to revisit them for fuel occasionally.
+Don’t dwell on your accomplishments.

-A Day in the Life of Goggins – Will Tennyson
+A Day in the Life of David Goggins – Will Tennyson

 We were flattered to learn that our article “David Goggins Complete Diet and Workout” became the inspiration for Will Tennyson.
 Will Tennyson is a fitness influencer with a large following on YouTube.
 He wanted to see how hard it would be to tackle the Goggins daily routine that he used to whip himself into shape for BUDs.